opencrmitalia-official/myddleware/dev/docs/REPOSITORY.md

 - `master` is the branch used to sync updates from master of UPSTREAM
 - `hotfix` is the branch used to sync updates from the hotfix of UPSTREAM (Deprecated)
 - `devops` this branch MUST be used to manage the repository for development operations (eg. clean branches)
+- `squash` this is the branch used from OCI for prepare a squashed PR to push into contrib branch
-- `contribute` this is the branch used from OCI for submit changes to UPSTREAM via PR
+- `contrib` this is the branch used from OCI for submit changes to UPSTREAM via PR

 ## NDT: Never do this